linktrend/LiNKdev-Starter-Kit/docs/DB_MIGRATION_RUN.md

 ## Final Status: **PASS** ✅

 The migration has been completed successfully with all validation checks passing.
-The Supabase cloud database now contains the complete Hikari application schema with:
+The Supabase cloud database now contains the complete LTM Starter Kit application schema with:

 - ✅ Multi-tenant organization management
 - ✅ Comprehensive billing and subscription system